airosu/jets-island/README.md

 }
 ```

+!!!NOTE!!!
+DO NOT ADD PRETTIER TO THIS LIST!
+I do not think you need it and it will make the rules not work.

 When using react version 17 or newer, the React object is global, so you no longer need to import it in the scope of your components; to tell the linter that it does not need to warn us that we are using a variable that is not defined, we will add React it to the "globals" key:

 ```